 - Faculty Skills Development

 COPE is responsible for statewide certification of adult and juvenile probation officers.
 As of July 1, 1995, any person hired as a probation officer by any probation department in Arizona is required to attend the Certification Academy.
 The Certification Academy is designed to provide basic training to all probation officers.
 Officers who pass the certification test, satisfactorily complete a minimum of one year of employment as a probation officer, and receive a recommendation from their Chief Probation Officer or Director of Juvenile Court Services, are certified by the Arizona Supreme Court as probation officers.
-Persons hired prior to July 1, 1995 have the option of becoming certified by taking and passing the certification test, provided they have a minimum of one year satisfactory employment in Arizona.

 The mission of the Committee on Probation Education is to enhance the ability of Probation Officers, Surveillance Officers and Detention Officers to protect the public by: